mik-tf/zanominer/README.md

 - Wallet details are saved in `~/zano-project/wallet-details.txt`
 - File permissions are set to 600 (user read/write only)
-- Passwords are stored securely
+- Passwords and the seed phrase are not encrypted
 - Service files use appropriate permissions

 ## Important Notes

 - Backup your wallet details file immediately after creation
+  - You should save if offline and delete the wallet details file for optimum security
 - Transfer ZANO to your wallet to begin staking
 - Monitor mining and staking progress through service logs
 - Keep your system updated and secured